yuelvic/MovieX/README.md

 ## MovieX

-This demo project uses [TMDB](https://www.themoviedb.org/) as a remote data source and loads the current popular movies.
+This demo project uses [TMDB](https://www.themoviedb.org/) as its remote data source and loads the current popular movies.
 It is written using the MVVM pattern which adapts the new [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/).

 ### Requirements:
 * [Android Studio 3.2](https://developer.android.com/studio/preview/)